Last Updated on March 26, 2023

 Alternatively, most vets have a big dog scale enough for your dog to stand on, and easier to get an accurate recording of your dog’s weight.

 To measure the height of your Rottweiler, you should measure your pooch when he is standing from the ground to the withers, which are the uppermost point on his shoulder blades.

-4. What are the health issues that can influence a Rottweiler puppy’s growth?
+4. Health issues that can influence your puppy’s growth

 Rottweiler puppies that are overexercised while their bones are still developing could experience joint problems later in life.

 For this reason, you shouldn’t run your dog when they are still small, but games like tug of war or swimming are good ways for Rottie puppies to build healthy muscle mass.

 The Rottweilers can also develop hip dysplasia or arthritis, even as puppies and these health issues can cause the muscles to atrophy.